exonum/exonum-doc/src/architecture/transactions.md

 !!! warning
-    As of Exonum 0.1, it is the sole responsibility of a service developer to ensure that transactions logically failing during the `execute` stage do not change the blockchain state
+    As of Exonum 0.1, it is the sole responsibility of a service developer to ensure that transactions logically failing during the `execute` stage do not change the blockchain state.
-    (e.g., if a `TxTransfer` in the cryptocurrency service attempts to transfer more coins than the sender has).
-There is no way to signal to the core that a transaction has failed and should be rolled back (however, it’s on [the roadmap](../dev/roadmap.md), so this inconvenience won’t last for long).
+    (An example of such a transaction is a `TxTransfer` in the cryptocurrency service that attempts to transfer more coins than the sender has.)
     Correspondingly, when programming `execute`, you should perform state-related checks *before* any changes to the state and return early if these checks fail.

+    Preliminary checks may seem unusual compared to other blockchains, but they fit well with the computational model of Exonum 0.1, in which services cannot directly access each other’s endpoints.
+In this model, preliminary checks are the most robust way to organize transaction execution.

 ### Info

 ```rust